AlttiRi/gm_fetch/README.md

 `GM_fetch` — a wrapper for `GM_xmlhttpRequest` of TamperMonkey and ViolentMonkey UserScript extensions.

+---

-Currently it is in dev move.
+Currently it is in dev mode.

 The more detail description will be later.